 Daidzein and genistein are the two main types of isoflavones in soya beans.

-Soya isoflavones appear to have a complicated role in the human body, mimicking oestrogen in some and blocking its effect in others (SERM effect).
-It plays an important and beneficial role in men and women’s health.
+Neither soya foods nor isoflavones warrant classification as endocrine disrupters in an extensive technical review published in March 2021 (Messina at al).
+Soya isoflavones by mimicking oestrogen in some tissues and blocking its effect in others (SERM effect), plays an important and beneficial role in men and women’s health.

 Soya can also help reduce menopausal hot flushes and prevent osteoporosis, a pro oestrogenic effect.